 Most importantly, avoid food allergies by knowing exactly what is in Fido’s bowl.
 So many food manufacturers add fillers and low-quality junk to your dog’s dish.
 That is a recipe for allergies and a lackluster coat, but it can be avoided in most quality foods.

-If you suspect food allergies are damaging your Yorkie’s hair, ask your vet what foods they recommend, or consider a premium food subscription service like Ollie Dog Food, mentioned above.
+If you suspect food allergies are damaging your Yorkie’s skin and hair, ask your vet what foods they recommend, or consider a premium food subscription service like the one mentioned above.
+You can also review our guide to what foods Yorkies can eat for some good homemade options.

 These simple steps will go a long way toward preventing Yorkie skin conditions and growing a beautiful Yorkie coat.